TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: A New Defense: TrapFlow

-This subsection introduces CWFD based on backdoor learning.
-Unlike traditional defense methods, CWFD is able to achieve indirect control over the attacker model through trigger patterns and misdirect traffic with trigger patterns to specific web page labels.
+This subsection introduces \textit{TrapFlow}, a controllable WF defense based on backdoor learning.
+Unlike traditional defense methods, TrapFlow enables targeted manipulation of the attacker's model by injecting carefully crafted trigger patterns into specific web page traffic.
 The overall framework is described in~\Fref{fig:framework}, and its main components are as follows:

 \textbf{Trigger optimization}.
-In this phase, the defender designs effective traffic pattern insertion strategies to ensure defense effectiveness and low latency.
-As shown in~\Fref{fig:framework}(a), the defender inserts multiple incoming packets on the server side to create triggers (indicated by red dashed boxes) and combines them with real incoming packets (green boxes) to deceive the attacker’s model.
-This process optimizes the trigger pattern and location by maxmizing a Fast Levenshtein-like distance and a LSTM-based dynamic trigger generator, enabling a more robust association between triggers and the target web page.
+In~\Fref{fig:framework}(a), the defender designs trigger patterns by inserting short bursts of incoming cells at selected positions in traffic traces.
+These triggers are injected at the Tor exit node, which is the only component in the Tor circuit that can both observe the destination web page and modify the traffic.
+To ensure both effectiveness and stealth, TrapFlow uses two optimization strategies.
+We optimize the trigger pattern and location by maximizing a Fast Levenshtein-like distance and employing an LSTM-based dynamic trigger generator.
+This trigger design remains adversarial at inference time, misleading the attacker's model when it is unadapted, and enables controlled manipulation of its predictions if the attacker retrains on poisoned data.

 \textbf{Poisoning attacker}.
 As shown in~\Fref{fig:framework}(b), the defender selects a specific web page as the target label and adds trigger patterns to its traffic.
+Because the overhead is limited, these modified traces are hardly indistinguishable from normal traffic but are crafted to mislead classifiers trained on clean data, acting as adversarial backdoor triggers.
+In response to low classification accuracy, the attacker may retrain on new traces, unknowingly including poisoned traffic in their training dataset.
 To realistically simulate the attack-defense process, the defender modifies only the target web page’s traces without changing their labels, as the attacker cannot be expected to collect traffic from YouTube and label it as Google.
-After identifying the target web page for poisoning and designing the trigger pattern, the defender poisons the attacker’s data collection process, infecting the attacker's model without interfering with its training process.

-\textbf{Controllable defense}.
-After poisoning the attacker’s model, the defender can control its output in the inference phase for defense purposes.
-As shown in~\Fref{fig:framework}(c), the defender provides two modes, which are analogous to the ``red and blue pill'' scenarios in the movie ``The Matrix''.
-By choosing the state ``red pill,'' the defense mechanism is enabled, and the defender injects triggers into other web pages' traces so that the attacker mistakenly identifies them as the target web page; while the ``blue pill'' keeps the system normal and enhances the covert nature of the defense.
+In this way, the attacker’s model is gradually implanted with a backdoor, without requiring knowledge of the model architecture or training process.